import torch

 out = self.linear(torch.cat((out1, out2, out3, out4), 1))

-# Function for evaluating the test accuracy
+return out# Function for evaluating the test accuracy

 def test(models, dataloaders, mode='val'):